freenas/freenas-docs/userguide/storage.rst

 Buttons are provided for quick access to :guilabel:`Volume Manager`, :guilabel:`Import Disk`, :guilabel:`Import Volume`, and :guilabel:`View Disks`.
-If the system has multipath-capable hardware, :guilabel:`View Multipaths` is added.
+If the system has multipath-capable hardware, a :guilabel:`View Multipaths` button is also shown.
 For each entry, the columns indicate the :guilabel:`Name`, how much disk space is :guilabel:`Used`, how much disk space is :guilabel:`Available`, the type of :guilabel:`Compression`, the :guilabel:`Compression Ratio`, the :guilabel:`Status`, whether it is mounted as read-only, and any :guilabel:`Comments` entered for the volume.